 Interestingly, in the current market there are parties to retail leases that have elected to use a simple form of lease, not because it is the best lease in the market but because the parties are able to avoid delay and legal costs.
-The standard lease can address some of the

-Real Estate Institute of New South Wales Submission - NSW Retail Lease Review shortcomings of industry documents whilst also allowing the parties to continue to avoid unnecessary costs and delays.
+The standard lease can address some of the shortcomings of industry documents whilst also allowing the parties to continue to avoid unnecessary costs and delays.